AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 https://am32-invite.herokuapp.com/

 Etiquette: Don't ask to ask and please wait around long enough for a reply - sometimes people are out flying, asleep or at work and can't answer immediately.

+##Sponsors
+The AM32 project would not have made this far without help from the following sponsors Holmes Hobbies - https://holmeshobbies.com/ - The project would not be where it is today without the support of HH.
+Check out the Crawlmaster V2 for the best am32 experience!

+Quaternium - https://www.quaternium.com/ - Firmware development support and hardware donations

+Airbot - Many hardware donations\

+NeutronRC - For hardware, am32 promotion and schematics \

+Aikon - Hardware donations and schematics\
+Skystars  - For hardware and taking a chance on the first commercial am32 esc's\
+Diatone - Hardware donations\
+T-motor - Motor and Hardware donations\
+HLGRC  - Hardaware donations

 ## Contributors
 A big thanks to all those who contributed time, advice and code to the AM32 project.\